AndersDJohnson/rfc-js-non-nullish-coalescing/README.md

 ## Problem

 Sometimes we want to use a value only if it's ***not*** nullish, otherwise we prefer not to use it.

+We have the logical assignment proposal but that doesn't work as an expression. https://github.com/tc39/proposal-logical-assignment

 Say we want to call `helper(b)` (which may require a non-nullish argument in TypeScript) only if `b` is non-nullish.

 Today we can use ternaries: